shapeblue/devcloud-mac/README.md

 * Create a new VM using the downloaded ISO and select "Apple Virtualisation", and at least 4 CPU cores and 4GB RAM and 100G disk on shared network
 * UTM shared network is usually on the host-only subnet: `192.168.64.0/24`, otherwise using `ifconfig` on Mac Terminal to find the bridge/network
 * Install Fedora Server, and other dependencies as they would on a rpm/EL-based distro to use the appliance as a KVM host, or all-in-a-box to build test CloudStack deployment.
+* If ACS rpms aren't installing, such as case with cloudstack-common, try `rpm -ivh cloudstack-common*.rpm --nodeps`
 * Note: before deploying the zone, please seed the ARM64/aarch64 systemvmtemplate on the NFS/secondary storage.
 Such as: https://download.cloudstack.org/systemvm/4.20/systemvmtemplate-4.20.0-aarch64-kvm.qcow2.bz2 for ACS 4.20.0.